 International and Domestic

-All four accommodation types recorded an increase in guest nights in May 2014, compared with May 2013.
+Three of the four accommodation types recorded an increase in guest nights in June 2014, compared with June 2013.

 Backpacker accommodation had the largest increase in guest nights (up 24,000 or 9.3 percent), followed by hotels (up 19,000 or 2.5 percent), and holiday parks (up 4,000 or 1.9 percent).
 Motels had the only decrease in guest nights (down 26,000 or 4.2 percent).

 The overall occupancy rate for accommodation establishments in June 2014 was 29.3 percent, up 0.8 percentage points, compared with 28.5 percent in June 2013.

 Backpacker accommodation had the largest increase in occupancy (up 2.0 points to 31.7 percent), followed by hotels (up 1.5 points to 50.5 percent), and holiday parks (up 0.1 point to 7.8 percent).
 Motels had the only decrease in occupancy (down 1.0 point to 39.9 percent).

 In June 2014, Auckland recorded the largest increase in guest nights (up 33,000 or 7.5 percent) from June 2013.
 This was followed by Waikato (up 7,000 or 9.9 percent), Queenstown (up 7,000 or 4.4 percent), Waitaki (up 3,000 or 26.6 percent), and Timaru (up 3,000 or 20.4 percent).

 Wellington recorded the largest decrease (down 13,000 or 7.4 percent), followed by Rotorua (down 11,000 or 10.1 percent), Taranaki (down 7,000 or 20.1 percent), Canterbury (down 6,000 or 3.3 percent), and Taupo (down 3,000 or 6.4 percent).